Chao Tzee Cheng: The Bulgarian murder

 A Bulgarian student, 26-year-old Iordanka Apostolova, was involved in an argument with 22-year-old Shaiful Edham Adam at a housing unit in Depot Road.
 Using a parang, Shaiful chopped Ms Apostolova's throat with a parang together with the help of his friend, 26-year-old Norishyam Mohamed Ali who held down the victim.
-Shaiful's wife, Hezlinda A Rahman together with the two of them help to dispose her body at a canal near Tenah Merah Ferry Road.
+Shaiful's wife, Hezlinda A Rahman together with the two of them help to dispose her body at a canal near Tanah Merah Ferry Road.
 Her body was discovered on 13 January, which led to the arrest of Shaiful and Hezlinda.
 Norishyam surrendered to the police shortly after.
 Professor Chao Tzee Cheng, in his autopsy, found that there were four wounds on the victim's neck, and a few more at her abdomen and thigh and a few more.
 He stated that the wounds would have cause slow bleeding, which could lead to a slow, painful death.
 However, Chao added that he found some water in Apostolova's lungs, meaning that she was still alive when she was dumped into the water, and having breathed in water, it escalated into a speedier death in Apostolova's case.

 Both Shaiful and Norishyam were in the end found guilty of murder and sentenced to death on 14 August 1998.
 They lost their appeals in January 1999 and both men were hanged on 2 July 1999.
 Hezlinda, with whom Shaiful had a child, was sentenced to 6 years' imprisonment for helping to dispose Ms Apostolova's body, as well as failing to report the murder to the police.